š Last updated: April 11, 2025

 I wanted to talk a little bit about my mindset when I started writing the content of my book, chapter after chapter, mistake after mistake.

-At this stage, my mindset was simple: I wanted to make the best Go book.
+At this stage, my mindset was simple: I wanted to write the best Go book.
 Period.

 1P